pilcrowonpaper/oslo/documentation/content/reference/random/alphabet.md

 # `alphabet()`

 Generates a string with all the characters defined in the provided pattern.
-Mostly used for [generateRandomString](ref:random).
+Mostly used for [`generateRandomString()`](ref:random).
 Ignores duplicates.

 - `a-z`: `abcdefghijklmnopqrstuvwxyz`
 - `A-Z`: `ABCDEFGHIJKLMNOPqRSTUVWXYZ`